sekro/apbs-pdb2pqr/apbs/fetk-1.5_APBS/README_APBS.md

-FETK-1.5.APBS
+FETK-1.5_APBS
 =============
-Welcome to a modified version of the FETK (The Finite Element Toolkit).
+Welcome to a *modified* version of the FETK (The Finite Element Toolkit).

 The reason that this exists is to deal with issues that we've discovered in the FETK.
-The FETK is open source software (see http://www.fetk.org), yet it's not hosted in a manner that is conducive to forking and merge requests.
+The FETK is open source software (see http://www.fetk.org), and yet it's not hosted in a manner that is conducive to forking and merge requests.
+At least not to our knowledge.
+Therefore we have created this *"fork"* until a more permanent solution presents itself.

 In this file is a list of the changes that were made to the FETK, by library, file, function, and line number, along with a brief description of why the change was made.
 I have taken great pains to comment each modification in the code, describing the purpose for each update.
 I have also prefaced each comment with "APBS-KTS", so that they may be easily located.